BradleyArnott/gforces-assistant/README.md

 ## Getting set up ##

-Ask Beau, or another member of the team to supply you with the chrome store URL.
+Ask Bradley, or another member of the team to supply you with the chrome store URL.

 ## Features ##